IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

   "MAC-RIPEMD-160-96 [RFC2857]", "ANY 64 bit authentication [no checking]",
   "ANY 96 bit authentication [no checking]", "ANY 128 bit authentication [no checking]", "ANY 192 bit authentication [no checking]" or "ANY 256 bit authentication [no checking]".
   New algorithms might be added in the future.
-The algorith names are exactly as quote.
+The algorithm names are exactly as quote.

   * Authentication Key:  Authentication key.
 String containing the key in heaxadecimal format (starting with 0x).